Original State

 Interior view of the area in which the master Potter worked.

-Interior of the workroom which will be made good and rewired.
+Interior of the workroom which eas made good and rewired.

-The ladder leads up to the drying floor which will be spotlighted and visible to but not accessible by the public.
+The ladder leads up to the drying floor which is spotlighted and visible to but not accessible by the public.

 THESE PICTURES CANNOT RECREATE THE UNIQUE ATMOSPHERE OF THE BUILDING.